-NOTE: This requirement may be implemented during the 2015-16 academic year, and students will be notified prior to the term in which it will take effect.
+NOTE: A No Final (NF) policy, shown below, may be implemented during the 2016-17 academic year, and students will be notified prior to the term in which it will take effect.
 Until such time, students choosing not to take the final examination will be granted the final letter grade earned in the course, taking into account the grade of "F" that will be assigned as the grade for the final examination.